How to Make a Felt Busy Book for Preschoolers

 - name the different colors as you turn the pages

-Making the book requires a sewing machine and a few materials you may already have in your sewing basket.
+Along with the felt you will need a few materials you may already have in your sewing basket.

 - medium to large size buttons